viam-modules/viam-camera-oak/README.md

 ## Getting Started

-### Checking Python version
+### Checking Python version (for local installs and non-AArch64 robots)

-First and foremost, open a terminal on your robot, and run the following commands to check its root Python and pip versions:
+If you are running the module locally and/or your robot is using a non-AArch64 board, you must verify that your system Python3 is compatible with Viam.
+Open a terminal on your robot, and run the following commands to check its Python and pip versions:

 ```console
 sudo python3 --version